-KIMS hospital had Internal facing HIMS (Hospital Information Management System) application and other in-house application running in an on premises data center for approximately 600 users consisting of Administration department, Accounts and finance department, Doctors and pharmacist.
-They have experienced frequent outages and failures in past few months.
-Which led to significant loss in the business productivity.
-KIMS agreed to move the business critical workloads to cloud.
+KIMS hospital had Internal facing Hospital Information Management System (HIMS) application and other in-house application running in an on-premises data center for approximately 600 users consisting of administration department, accounts and finance department, doctors, and pharmacist.
+They have experienced frequent outages and failures in past few months which led to significant loss in business productivity.
+KIMS agreed to move the business-critical workloads to Cloud.
 They also wanted to achieve the business continuity without much impact on Recovery Point Objective (RPO) and Recovery Time Objective (RTO).

-Redington carried out a thorough assessment of KIMS on-premises data center, studied the environment clearly and a detailed inventory list was prepared by having the following parameters in the infrastructure:
+Redington carried out a thorough assessment of KIMS on-premises data center, studied the environment clearly and a detailed inventory list was prepared by considering the following parameters:

 Number of Servers to be moved

-Different types of Operating system and evaluation of security at the operating system level
+Different types of operating system and evaluation of security at operating system level

 Storage growth rate, utilization, and configuration

-In an application review process, Redington identified the applications could be transitioned based on the buyer’s
+In the review process, Redington identified that the applications could be transitioned based on:

 Integration and dependencies points

-The growth rate of the user with a clear road map towards the cloud.
+The growth rate of user with a clear road map towards the Cloud

-KIMS agreed to Redington’s suggestion of moving 80 percent of the KIMS business-critical workload to cloud.
-By using the VM import and export migration service in AWS, the Virtual machines were migrated to the AWS S3 storage and from the S3 storage the EC2 instances were launched from Amazon S3.
-All the Amazon Elastic Block Store (Amazon EBS) volumes were encrypted so that snapshots of the volumes too were encrypted to keep up the security in priority as per the KIMS Requirement.
+KIMS agreed to Redington’s suggestion of moving 80 percent of the KIMS business-critical workload to Cloud.
+By using AWS VM Import/Export service, all virtual machines were migrated to Amazon Simple Storage Service (Amazon S3) storage.
+Post migration, Amazon Elastic Compute Cloud (Amazon EC2) instances were launched from Amazon S3.
+All the Amazon Elastic Block Store (Amazon EBS) volumes were encrypted hence, snapshots of the volumes were also encrypted to keep up the security in priority as per the KIMS Requirement.

-By migrating the workload to Cloud, availability of the workload was achieved, also by moving to cloud, operation tasks like monitoring and log analysis, backing up of the data etc. have been automated and reduced the repetitive tasks.
+By migrating the workload to Cloud, availability of the workload was achieved.
+Also, operation tasks like monitoring, log analysis, backing up of data have been automated and reduced the manual intervention.

-Low-cost backup strategy was implemented to protect their data using AWS storage like S3 and glacier.
+Low-cost backup strategy was implemented to protect their data using AWS services like Amazon S3 and Amazon Glacier.
 This saved over 60 percent of cost compared to the proposed on-premises backup solution.
-Additionally, the availability and durability of the backed-up data also increased multi-fold.
+Additionally, KIMS were able to achieve availability and durability for their backed-up data.